flo-compbio/xlmhg/README.rst

 - ``X`` refers to the minimum number of "1's" that have to be seen before anything can be called "enrichment".
 - ``L`` is the lowest cutoff (i.e., the largest ``n``) that is being tested for enrichment.

 A more direct way to understand ``X`` and ``L`` is through the definition of the XL-mHG test statistic.
-It is defined as the minimum hypergeometric p-value over all cutoffs at which at least ``X`` "1's" have already been seen, and which are at or below the n'th cutoff.
+It is defined as the minimum hypergeometric p-value over all cutoffs at which at least ``X`` "1's" have already been seen, and which are at or below the ``L``'th cutoff.
 All other cutoffs are ignored.
 For `X=1` and `L=N`, no relevant cutoffs are ignored, and the XL-mHG test reduces to the mHG test.

 Background
 ----------